InvoxiPlayGames/x360-research/official-software/networking/system_link.md

 above.

-The data is encrypted starting at offset 0x4 in the packet, and encrypts the length of data specified in the footer (multiplied by 8), even if it crosses into the footer's starting boundaries.
+The data is encrypted starting at offset 0x4 in the packet, and encrypts the length of data specified in the footer (multiplied by 8).

+#### HMAC SHA-1 verification

+The HMAC SHA-1 in the footer is generated by concatenating the decrypted footer of the packet (with the upper 16 bits of the IV seed and the packet header flags replacing the HMAC SHA-1) with the encrypted contents of the packet.

+*(TODO: Explain and demonstrate this better.)*